-Colonel Willoughby Williams of North Carolina was another distinguished officer of the Revolution.
+Colonel Wiloughby Williams of North Carolina was another distinguished officer of the Revolution.
 He served us "Commisary of Issues".
 He fought in many battles and was badly wounded at the Battle of Cowpens.
 Another authority says that he was killed in the Battle of Cowpens.
 He married Nancy Glasgow (after his death she married Governor Joseph McMinn of Tennessee, but by him had no children).
 Colonel Willoughby Williams left a son, Willoughby Williams, Second, who married Nancy Nicholls.
 They had a son, Robert Nicholls Williams.
 He married Mary Matilda Morgan, who is now living in Columbia, Tennessee.
-Their children were: Genevieve Williams (who married James Hillary Mulligan); Nancy Lee Williams (who married William Porter Morgan, and is now living in Columbia, Tennessee); Morgan Williams (of Greeneville, Florida); and Willoughby Williams, Third (who died November 23, 1919, in Nashville, Tennessee, leaving two sons).
-Judge Joseph V. Williams of Chattanooga, is of a family Which moved to the slate of Tennessee more than a century ago from Maryland.
-James Williams (great-grandfather of Joseph V. Williams), moved to Elizabethton, Tennessee, early in the year 1805; from Maryland where he had seen revolutionary service.
+Their children were: Genevieve Williams (who married James Hillary Mulligan); Nancy Lee Williams (who married William Porter Morgan, and is now living in Columbia, Tennessee); Morgan Williams (of Greeneville, Flerida); and Willoughby Williams, Third (who died November 23, 1919, in Nashville, Tennessee, leaving two of Joseph V. Williams), moved to Elizabethton, Tennessee, early in the year 1805; from Maryland where he had seen revolutionary service.
 Sometime before 1814, he died in Elizabethton.
 In that year his son, Jesse Williams, moved to Overton County, Tennessee, and after living there one year moved again, this time to White County, where he lived until his death.
 He married Elizabeth Tate of a well known Tennessee family, and their son, James Tate Williams married Matilda Wallace of an old revolutionary family.
 Their children were: Joseph V. Williams, and May Williams.
 Judge Joseph V. Williams moved to Chattanooga to reside, and married Annie Scholze.
-Their Children are: Joseph V. Williams, junior, Robert Williams, Margaret Williams and Annie Gertrude Williams.
-May Williams, daughter of James Tate Williams and Matilda Wallace Williams, married J. T. Quarles, of Cookeville, Tennessee.
+Their children are: Joseph V. Williams, junior, Robert Williams, Margaret Williams and Annie Gertrude Williams.
+May Williams. daughter of James Tate Williams and Matilda Wallace Williams, married J. T. Quarles, of Cookeville, Tennessee.